OpenFilter/MediaManagerService/README.md

 MediaManagerService
 ===================

 The Media Manager API is an HTTP, JSON-based API.
+For a mobile application example that uses this API, please refer to the Evrybit project: http://getevrybit.com/
 <pre>
 1. Signup
 URL: /signup